-At December 31, 2013, we had \$152.9 million of outstanding borrowings under our credit facility.
-Our average daily borrowings were \$187.3 million during 2013.
+At December 31, 2014, the carrying amount of our debt under the 2014 Credit Facility was \$280.6 million.
+Our average daily borrowings were \$200.0 million during 2014.

-Following is a summary of the financial covenants as defined by credit facility:
+Following is a summary of the financial covenants under the 2014 Credit Facility:

-Financial covenant Requirement As of December 31, 2013 Leverage ratio < 2.75 to 1.00 1.40 to 1.00 Interest coverage ratio > 3.50 to 1.00 20.13 to 1.00 Maximum capital expenditures \$67.8 million for the fiscal year ended December 31, 2013 \$16.9 million
+Financial covenant Requirement As of December 31, 2014 Net Leverage Ratio \leq 3.50 to 1.00 2.20 to 1.00 Interest Coverage Ratio \geq 2.50 to 1.00 16.57 to 1.00

-Under our credit facility, we also have restrictions on our ability to declare and pay dividends and our ability to repurchase shares of our common stock.
-In order to pay any cash dividends and/or repurchase shares of stock: (1) no default or event of default shall have occurred and be continuing under the credit facility, and (2) we must be in compliance with the leverage ratio set forth in the credit agreement.
-At December 31, 2013, we were in compliance with all debt covenants under our credit facility.
+Under the 2014 Credit Facility, we also have restrictions on our ability to declare and pay dividends and our ability to repurchase shares of our common stock.
+In order to pay any cash dividends and/or repurchase shares of stock: (1) no default or event of default shall have occurred and be continuing under the 2014 Credit Facility, and (2) our pro forma net leverage ratio, as set forth in the credit agreement, must be 0.25 less than the net leverage ratio requirement at the time of dividend declaration or share repurchase.
+At December 31, 2014, we were in compliance with all debt covenants under the 2014 Credit Facility.

-At December 31, 2013, our total cash and cash equivalents balance includes approximately \$5.9 million of cash that was held by operations outside the U.S. While these funds may not be needed to fund our U.S. operations for at least the next 12 months, if we need these funds, we may be required to accrue and pay taxes to repatriate the funds.
+At December 31, 2014, our total cash and cash equivalents balance includes approximately \$8.8 million of cash that was held by operations outside the U.S. While these funds may not be needed to fund our U.S. operations for at least the next 12 months, if we need these funds, we may be required to accrue and pay taxes to repatriate the funds.
 Our current plans anticipate repatriating undistributed earnings in Canada.
 We currently do not intend nor anticipate a need to repatriate our other cash held outside the U.S.